 Example Calculation

-Suppose a homeowner’s property is assessed at $300,000, the local mill rate is 20 mills, and they qualify for a $50,000 homestead exemption.
-The taxable value of the property would be:
+Imagine a homeowner’s house is worth $300,000, the local mill rate is 20 mills, and the homeowner qualifies for a $50,000 homestead exemption.
+Thus, the taxable property value would be as follows:

 The property tax owed would then be: